Lake Superior Leadership Academy

 The Lake Superior Leadership Academy strives to establish and maintain a climate where individuals may develop to their potential and maximize their contributions to our area.
 The impact of Academy graduates, past and future, on our community is incalculable.

-*New in 2021* Tuition payments will now be available in 2 – 4 installments over the duration of the program.
+Tuition payments will now be available in 2 – 4 installments over the duration of the program.

 The Lake Superior Leadership Academy brings together potential leaders from the area to address pertinent community needs, strengthen individual leadership abilities and encourage participants to personally commit to assuming new leadership roles in the community.